davidhartsough/writings/src/markdown/racism-kills.md

 ### Eradicate

-These are only some of the methods and means of eliminating racism and discrimination (but at least it's a place to start).
+The following are only some of the methods and means of eliminating racism and discrimination (but at least it's a place to start).

 #### Workplace inclusion